-The plan is a cost-sharing multiple-employer defined benefit pension plan administered by the California Public Employees; Retirement System (CalPERS).
-A full description of the pension plan benefit provisions, assumptions for funding purposes but not accounting purposes, and membership information is listed in the June 30, 2019 Annual Actuarial Valuation Report.
-Details of the benefits provided can be obtained in Appendix B of the June 30, 2019 actuarial valuation report.
+The Plan was established to provide retirement, death and disability benefits to public agency rate plans with generally less than 100 active members.
+The benefit provisions for PERF C employees are established by statute.
+A full description of the pension plan benefit provisions, assumptions for funding purposes but not accounting purposes, and membership information is listed in the June 30, 2020 Annual Actuarial Valuation Report.
+Details of the benefits provided can be obtained in Appendix B of the June 30, 2020 actuarial valuation report.
 This report is a publicly available valuation report that can be obtained at CalPERS' website under Forms and Publications.